huynguy-db/arcion-docs/content/docs/target-setup/Snowflake/setup-guide.md

     ```

     {{< hint "info" >}}
-  - Only security administrators (i.e. users with the SECURITYADMIN role) or higher can alter a user.
+  - Only security administrators, for example, users with the SECURITYADMIN role or higher, can alter a user.
   - Exclude the public key delimiters in the SQL statement.
     {{< /hint >}}